Tinubu Presidency: Sanusi may return as CBN gov

 As CBN governor between 2009 and 2014, Sanusi’s strong, independent leadership of the apex bank ensured relative stability of the financial market, especially after the turbulence of the global financial crisis of 2008/2009.

-Tinubu, a seasoned accountant, is said to be predisposed to a new monetary management template, synergised with sound fiscal policy to immediately revitalise the national economy upon the assumption of office on May 29.
+Tinubu, a seasoned accountant, is said to be predisposed to a new monetary management template, synergised with sound fiscal policy to immediately revitalise the national economy on assumption of office on May 29.

-Sanusi is seen as a credible technocrat with a strong character to sanitise the banking/financial sector.
+Sanusi is seen as a credible technocrat with strong character to sanitise the banking/financial sector.

 Recall that Sanusi was suspended by the governor of President Goodluck Jonathan president after he caused shockwaves by alleging that $20bn (£12bn) in oil revenue had gone missing.